Barakat Foundation: Activity

-In Sistan and Baluchestan Province, Barakat Foundation is going to establish two factories for packaging and processing dates to support farmers.
+In Sistan and Baluchestan province, Barakat Foundation is going to establish two factories for packaging and processing dates to support farmers.

-During five years Barakat has been supported several economic development projects, such as building schools, roads, housing units and mosques, as well as providing water and electricity.
+During five years, Barakat has supported several economic development projects, such as building schools, roads, housing units, and mosques, as well as providing water and electricity.

+In 2024, 217 job-creating enterprises across the country have been supported by the Barekat Foundation.

+The Barekat Foundation, with an investment of 21 trillion tomans in Khuzestan province, is implementing extensive programs aimed at poverty alleviation and job creation.
+Among its key achievements is the completion of the North Yaran oil field development project, which involved a $585 million investment and has a daily production capacity of 30,000 barrels of crude oil.
+By utilizing domestic technology and equipment, this project marks a significant step toward self-sufficiency in the oil industry and creates employment opportunities.
+Furthermore, initiatives are underway to address war-related damages and bolster the resistance economy.

 Construction of schools

 According to the report of the International Quran News Agency, the Barkat Foundation has built 2,000 schools in cooperation with the Execution of Imam Khomeini's Order, and the 2,000th school was opened in March 2023.
 Among its other activities is the operation of 500 water supply projects to 500 deprived villages in the country.
 Likewise, According to the CEO of this foundation: "Building schools with Iranian Islamic identity is on the agenda of Barkat Foundation."

+The Barekat Foundation has contributed to developing educational infrastructure in deprived areas by inaugurating 4,635 schools, converting container schools into permanent ones, establishing vocational schools, distributing stationery packages, and launching educational systems.

 Health services

-The Foundation has prepared health services for deprived populations and has supported over 60,000 cancer patients by building equipped cancer clinic type 3.
+The Foundation has prepared health services for deprived populations and has supported over 60,000 cancer patients by building an equipped cancer clinic type 3.
 The Foundation has carried out 482 economic and entrepreneurship projects for 198,000 people who need a job in 31 provinces of the country.
 Six pharmaceutical companies affiliated to setad, under the administration of the Barakat Foundation is spending their income in for charitable movement.

+According to published reports, the establishment of mobile hospitals in various regions, such as the 92-bed mobile Barakat Hospital in Khuzestan, the implementation of support programs for cancer patients and their companions, as well as assisting in equipping infertility treatment centers, are among other initiatives of the Barakat Foundation in the healthcare sector.